cannonkeys/ck-docs/docs/ripple-guide.md

 -   Deskmat or cloth mat to safely build on
 -   Metal Tweezers
--   Small Tray for screws and Orings
+-   Small Tray for screws and O-rings